3DCoded/3MS/docs/configuration/install.md

 install_script: install.sh
 ```

+!!! warning
+    When updating via Moonraker, the following files will be overwritten:

+    - `main.cfg`
+    - `macros.cfg`
+    - `KlipperScreen.conf`

+    If you have any changes in these files, they will be lost when updating.

 ## Configure MCU ID

 Finally, to configure the MCU ID you saved from [Firmware](firmware.md), run in your terminal: